GSA/notifications-admin/README.md

 ## License && public domain

-Work through [commit `543be77`](https://github.com/GSA/notifications-admin/commit/543be77776b64fddb6ba70fbb015ecd81a372478) is licensed by the UK government until the MIT license.
+Work through [commit `543be77`](https://github.com/GSA/notifications-admin/commit/543be77776b64fddb6ba70fbb015ecd81a372478) is licensed by the UK government under the MIT license.
 Work after that commit is in the worldwide public domain.
 See [LICENSE.md](./LICENSE.md) for more information.

 ## Contributing